Recreating an Alfred P. Morgan crystal set

 The neighborhood became almost completely African American by 1969, the year I "graduated" from 8th grade.
 Billy and Bobby lived in the suburbs (Warminster, PA), and their parents stopped bringing them down to our now gang infested and dangerous neighborhood.

 The owners of the drug store and hardware store near our house were murdered while being held up.
 The other stores were repeatedly robbed till they went out of business.
 "The Avenue" (Ogontz Avenue,) which had always been thronged with people, became a ghost town.
 (The liquor store remained open, however.)
 The Renel movie theater, opened in 1936, shut down in September of 1970 for a year, and then reopened as a porno theater.
 The Burroughs Corporation building became a mosque.
 Graffiti was everywhere, most of it illegible.
+My ten speed bicycle, mentioned above, was stolen.

 A huge loosely formed gang known as the "Clang" materialized and trolled the streets at night.
 A white person walking alone was their main prey.
 They were probably responsible for 90% of the violence in the neighborhood.